CiscoDevNet/monitoring-as-code/ECS-Fargate/CloudFormation/README.md

 You manage access in AWS by creating policies and attaching them to IAM identities or AWS resources.

-Policies are JSON documents in AWS that, when attached to an identity or resource, define their permissions.
-This is how all the requests in AWS are authorized (answers the question: do I have permissions?, while authentication is a process of verifying the identity of a person or device e.g. when you sign in with your username and password).

-We are going to need to be allowed to fetch the created secret, and in case that we already do not have an IAM role ready for a CloudFormation stack, we are going to need to create a policy to attach to its IAM Role.

-An IAM role is an IAM identity that you can create in your account that has specific permissions.
-More about IAM Roles can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).

-#### CloudFormation Policy and Role
+#### Create CloudFormation Policy and Role [Optional]

-to assign permissions, following the least-privilege principle, in `ECS/Common/cf-cluster-cloud-formation-policy.json` file a policy is defined that needs at least to be assigned to a CloudFormation role for it to be able to create, delete, get and modify resources to deploy desired applications and their dependencies.
+To assign permissions, following the least-privilege principle, in `ECS/Common/cf-cluster-cloud-formation-policy.json` file a policy is defined that needs at least to be assigned to a CloudFormation role for it to be able to create, delete, get and modify resources to deploy desired applications and their dependencies.

 Create a policy, manually in AWS Console (IAM > Policies > Create Policy) or using an AWS CLI (file `cloud-formation-policy-create.sh`).